Crokus/cosmosdb-repo/README.md

 # Getting started

-## Step 1: Get DocumentDB client and create Repository
+## Step 1: Get DocumentDB client

-Before you can play with your DocumentDB database you need to get the DocumentDB Client by passing your endopointUrl, authorizationKey (primary).
+Before you can play with your DocumentDB database you need to get the DocumentDB Client by passing your endopointUrl and  authorizationKey (primary).

 ```csharp
 internal class Program